BenShackell/SGD213_Task-2-Wiki/Archive/Overview/concept.md

 ## Gameplay Loop

-The main gameplay loop is to collect the missing space ship parts located in each level, and defeating enemies that are in the way.
+The main gameplay loop is to fight his way through the levels defeating enemies that are in the way, defeat the boss enemy to collect the Key.
-Once the player has found them they will move to the next level.
+Once the player has found all the keys he will move to the next level.
-Each level will be different and requires them to parkour their way across the levels while defeating enemies along the way.
+Each level will be different and requires them to parkour their way through the levels.